RonHouser/Power-BI/Manufacturing Washline/README.md

-## "Manufacturing.pdf" is a snapshot of the project.
+## "Manufacturing.pdf" is a snapshot of the dashboard.